aasim07/phantomjs-screenshots/README.rst

-Create screenshots from websites via json jobfiles
+Create screenshots from websites via json jobfiles for Best purpose
 ==================================================

 This script creates screenshots from websites via `PhantomJS`_